- Title

 - Curatorial Notes

-In Lima, intricately decorated sewing boxes such as this were displayed in the sitting room or parlor (salón de estrado), a domestic space for women.
-The parlor served as a gathering or private place for the ladies of the house, who reclined on pillows and tapestries instead of sitting on chairs.
+A mesmerizing pattern of floral motifs in shimmering, opalescent shell fragments envelops all surfaces of this sewing box.
+In Lima, intricately decorated boxes like this one and matching side tables (M.2019.264.2a–b) were displayed in the salón de estrado (sitting room or parlor), a domestic space for women.
+The parlor served as a gathering or private place for the ladies of the house and their guests, who reclined on pillows and tapestries instead of sitting on chairs.

 - Provenance